radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 link to that issue instead.
 -->

-#### Jon can use GitOps to deploy a standard Radius environment for developer use

-Jon is an infrastructure operator who uses GitOps to automate the creation of developer Kubernetes clusters.
-Today, he publishes Kubernetes manifests to a GitHub repository, and a GitOps tool watches the repository and applies the manifests to the Kubernetes cluster.
-He wants to have a Radius environment and a set of recipes available on the clusters for his developers to use, since they are building applications using Radius.

-He first sets up the Radius Helm chart as a dependency in the cluster, and then runs the `rad bicep generate bicepdeployment env.bicep --parameters env.bicepparam` command on his machine to create an BicepDeployment resource that contains the template and parameters specified.
-He then commits the BicepDeployment resource to the Git repository.

-When a developer creates a new development cluster using the configuration specified in Jon's GitHub repository with a GitOps tool, the BicepDeployment resource is applied on the cluster, and the Radius environment defined in the `env.bicep` Bicep manifest is deployed.
-The developer can then use the environment to deploy and test their applications using Radius.
+#### Jon can deploy cloud (Azure or AWS) resources defined in Bicep manifests using Kubernetes tools

+Jon is an infrastructure operator for an enterprise company.
+His team manages a production application that is deployed on Kubernetes and uses cloud resources.
+Jon wants to declare all dependencies for his application in Kubernetes manifests, including cloud resources.
+He installs Radius on his cluster and uses the rad CLI to generate a custom resource from his Bicep manifest.
+Jon applies the custom resource to his cluster, and Radius deploys the cloud resources defined in the Bicep manifest.
+If he wants to update or delete the cloud resources, he can do so by re-applying the updated custom resource or deleting the custom resource.

-#### Bran can use GitOps to deploy and manage a Radius application in production
+#### Jon can deploy Radius resources defined in Bicep manifests using Kubernetes tools

-Bran is a developer who uses GitOps to automate the deployment of Radius applications to production Kubernetes clusters.
-His infrastructure team has set up a Radius installation and environment on the production cluster, and Bran wants to deploy his application using Radius.
-He has authored a Bicep manifest that defines the resources for his application and a Bicep parameters file that specifies the parameters for the manifest.
-He runs the `rad bicep generate bicepdeployment app.bicep --parameters app.bicepparam` command on his machine to create an BicepDeployment resource that contains the template and parameters specified.
-He then commits the BicepDeployment resource to the Git repository.

-When the GitOps tool watches the repository and applies the BicepDeployment resource to the production cluster, the Radius resources defined in the `app.bicep` Bicep manifest are deployed.

-#### Sam can use GitOps to patch a Radius application in production

-Sam is an SRE who is responsible for maintaining a Radius application in production.
-He notices that the application is experiencing performance issues and the number of application container replicas needs to be increased.
-He updates the Bicep parameters file for the application to specify the new number of replicas and runs the `rad bicep generate bicepdeployment app.bicep --parameters app.bicepparam` command on his machine to create an BicepDeployment resource that contains the updated parameters.
-He then commits the BicepDeployment resource to the Git repository.

-When the GitOps tool watches the repository and applies the BicepDeployment resource to the production cluster, the Radius resources defined in the `app.bicep` Bicep manifest are updated with the new parameters.
-The application container replicas are increased, and the performance issues are resolved.
+Now that he can see that Radius can deploy cloud resources defined in Bicep manifests, Jon wants to take advantage of Radius tooling, such as the App Graph, and fully "Rad-ify" his application.
+He writes a Bicep manifest that defines a Radius container that connects to the cloud resources, and uses the rad CLI to generate a custom resource from the Bicep manifest.
+Jon applies the custom resource to his cluster, and Radius deploys the Radius resources defined in the Bicep manifest.
+Now, Jon can take advantage of Radius tooling, such as the Radius Dashboard and App Graph, to manage his application.

+#### Bran

 ## User Experience
 <!--